 More about why it’s best not to use coconut oil cooking spray and how to apply virgin coconut oil as anti-stick instead, can be found here.

 Fractionated coconut oil

-A type of coconut oil used in the beauty industry that has been altered to always stay liquid by removing one of its main components Lauric acid.
+A type of coconut oil used in the beauty industry.
+By removing one of its main components Lauric acid, it always stays liquid.

-It has less health benefits than natural coconut oil and depending on how it’s been produced (which unfortunately is mostly not clear) it’s often the result of chemical processing.
+It doesn’t have the health benefits of natural coconut oil and depending on how it’s been produced (which unfortunately is mostly not clear) it’s often the result of chemical processing.

-It is mostly used because of practical reasons as it mixes easier with other ingredients and always stays liquid unlike natural coconut oil which becomes solid in cold temperatures.
+This product easily mixes with other ingredients and always stays liquid, unlike natural coconut oil which becomes solid in cold temperatures.

 Fractionated coconut oil is basically the same product as liquid coconut oil.
 It’s marketed as a cooking oil, which -unfortunately not mentioned on the label- is very sensitive to oxidation.